Catalyst Pedals Review

 For me, moving away from clipless pedals took some getting used to, as I was very accustomed to the feeling of being clipped in, and I liked it.
 Now, though, I don't mind being detached from my pedals—but it was a transition.
 Also, as a result of being able to wear wide toe box athletic shoes, my foot comfort was massively improved; while my cycling shoe surgery was useful, the modified cycling shoes were still narrower than optimal.
 Using regular shoes is really nice for touring, too, due to the ease of going from cycling to walking (and it's one less pair of shoes to pack).

-Also, interestingly: I ride mainly for outdoor enjoyment and don't pay much attention to speed.
+Also, interestingly, I ride mainly for outdoor enjoyment and don't pay much attention to speed.
 But I do track my rides on an app, and I was surprised to discover notably faster times on my regular routes compared to previous rides and seasons.
 Again, this anecdotal finding was surprising because I didn't necessarily feel any stronger during the rides, and I wasn't at all trying to be speedy.
 In other words, similar perceived effort led to faster times.
-Also of note: I did sense more ankle and knee stability when using the Catalyst Pedals.
+Also of note: I did sense more ankle and knee stability when using Catalyst Pedals.

 For me, I switched to Catalyst Pedals after having used a flat pedal and toe strap setup (Power Grips) for a number of months, so I was a bit more removed from the clipless pedal scene than Dr. Robyn when I began using the Catalysts.
-I knew right away that this was the pedal I had always been looking for, and I immediately felt more powerful on the steep climbs in the hills around Asheville, NC.
+I knew right away that this was the pedal I had always been looking for, and I immediately felt more powerful on the steep climbs in the mountains around Asheville, NC.
 I noticed right away that the pedals worked my lower body in a different way, and there was a relatively long adjustment period as my neuromusculoskeletal system caught up with the new way that force was being applied to it.
 I suppose I'm still in that transition phase, to some degree, though, by this point, my body has largely accepted the new movement patterns as the baseline norm.

 I think a lot of cyclists have this idea in their minds that anyone who rides a platform pedal is not a serious rider, so it's always fun to show up to group or organized rides and surprise people with better than expected performances using what is generally regarded as more “basic” equipment.
 The fact that both Dr. Robyn and I ride using wide toe box athletic shoes as well (i.e., the type of shoe you might normally see in the gym) generates further bewilderment in our fellow roadies and often makes for a great conversation starter!

-BUY CATALYST PEDALSTo learn more about natural foot health as it pertains to cycling, please check out our podcast interview with James Wilson, the creator of Catalyst Pedals.
+To learn more about natural foot health as it pertains to cycling, please check out our podcast interview with James Wilson, the creator of Catalyst Pedals.

 Happy pedaling!